pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. How to configure ECS to have flow logs ONLY FROM CONTAINERS (two answers) options:

-a) use aws vpc network mode
+a) use aws vpc network mode.
-b) something
+b) something.
-c) use bridge network mode
+c) use bridge network mode.
-d) enable container ENI flow logs
+d) enable container ENI flow logs.

 The first one seems to be quite simple, in awsvpc mode each container has it's own elastic network interface and you can have flow flog for ENI.
 So that seems to be the correct answer.